 Most people living with chronic kidney disease (CKD) are treated with dialysis – either at home or at a clinic.
 Dialysis is a process involving the removal of waste and extra fluid from your blood that your kidneys are no longer able to filter out.
-Dialysis filters your blood through a membrane, which mimics a healthy kidney.
-This membrane can either be synthetic, such as a dialyzer filter, or it can be naturally existing, such as the peritoneal membrane.
-During dialysis treatment, the small waste products in your blood flow through this membrane and into a fluid called dialysate, making your blood clean.
+Other treatment options for kidney disease include kidney transplant or conservative care.

 Peritoneal Dialysis (PD) at Home

-Peritoneal dialysis (PD) cleans your blood while dialysis solution is in the peritoneal cavity, using the lining of your abdomen (peritoneal membrane) as a filter.
-Because of this, it can be performed at home, at work, or while traveling, either by yourself or with the support of a caregiver.
+Peritoneal dialysis (PD) is a treatment that uses the lining of your abdomen (peritoneal membrane) as a filter to clean your blood while dialysis solution is in your peritoneal cavity.
+Because of this, peritoneal dialysis (PD) can be performed at home, at work, or while traveling, either by yourself or with the support of a caregiver.
 You can perform peritoneal dialysis (PD) during the day or while you sleep, giving you the flexibility to plan your dialysis treatments around your daily schedule.
 Peritoneal dialysis (PD) is a treatment typically performed every day.

 Home Hemodialysis (Home HD)

-Hemodialysis (HD) filters your blood using a machine and a synthetic membrane called a dialyzer.
-Like peritoneal dialysis (PD), it can be performed in your own home, either during the day or while you sleep typically with the support of a caregiver.
+Haemodialysis (HD) filters your blood using a machine that has a synthetic membrane called a dialyser.
+It can be performed at home, either during the day or while you sleep, typically with the support of a caregiver.
 The ability to treat without a clinician’s assistance may allow you to plan your treatment schedule around work, school, or other activities.
-Home hemodialysis (Home HD) is a treatment typically performed 3-6 times per week.
+Home haemodialysis (Home HD) is a treatment typically performed 3-6 times per week.

 In-Center Hemodialysis (In-Center HD)

-Hemodialysis (HD) can also be performed in a hospital or dialysis clinic under the supervision of your clinician.
-In-center hemodialysis (In-Center HD) typically requires that you visit the hospital or clinic 3 times a week for treatments that last between 3 and 5 hours each time.
-Your treatment will be closely supervised, and you will be able to ask questions face-to-face.
-Additionally, you will be around others who are receiving a similar treatment.
+Haemodialysis (HD) can also be performed in a hospital or dialysis clinic under the supervision of your clinician.
+In-Centre HD typically requires that you visit the hospital or clinic 3 times a week for treatments that last between 3-5 hours each time.
+Your treatment will be closely supervised, and you will be around others who are receiving a similar treatment.

-It is important to remember that not every type of dialysis treatment will be suitable to your physical, clinical, emotional and lifestyle needs.
-There are different benefits and considerations for each therapy.
-You should be prepared to discuss these with your clinician in order to ensure you are choosing the therapy that is right for you.Compare treatments
+Not every type of dialysis will suit your physical, clinical, emotional and lifestyle needs.
+There are different benefits and considerations for each option.
+Be prepared to discuss these with your clinician to ensure you are choosing the dialysis option that is right for you.Compare dialysis options

-There are treatment options other than dialysis that you may consider.
-If you meet the necessary requirements, you may consider a kidney transplant.
-For some, conservative care without dialysis treatment may be a suitable option.
+You may also consider kidney disease treatment options other than dialysis.
+For example, a kidney transplant if you meet the necessary requirements.
+For some, conservative care without dialysis may be a suitable option.